 Muscles Worked: Upper lats, teres major

 This exercise targets the lats from top to bottom but really emphasizes the top third, which makes it ideal as a width-builder.
-Due to the wide grip, the range of motion is often shorter than most pulls.
-To make the most of this exercise, get as many reps as you can pulling as high as you can on each rep.

 Your goal should be to get your upper chest as close to the bar as possible before squeezing your shoulder blades together.
 Because your arm angle stays pretty open during this move, the contribution from the biceps is minimized.